weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_01_Lab01_Ex1_Create_Connectors.md

 ‎
 ‎Select **OK** to close the **Error** message.

-13. This returns you to the **Network adapter bindings** window.
+13. This returns you to the **New receive connector** window.
 Select the **pencil (edit)** icon on the menu bar to edit the IP address and port number that will be linked to your new receive connector.

 14. In the **edit IP address** window, under the **Address** field, select the **Specify an IPv4 address or an IPv6 address** option.